KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 !!! important

-    Not all of the information will be accurate in regards to Bazzite.
+    Not all of the information will be accurate in regards to Bazzite-Deck images.

 Valve wrote a [guide](https://help.steampowered.com/en/faqs/view/7DD4-C618-182E-0E49) for the Steam Deck which may have some relevant information in regards to Bazzite.